annmcnamara/matplotlib-challenge/README.md

 * The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 A Plot the linear regression model on top of the previous scatter plot.

-## Observations

-* Looking across all generated figures and table here are three observations or inferences that can be made from the data.

-* Details regarding generated figures and tables are found below

 ### Copyright